 But when we finally pull the trigger, they don’t look the way we pictured.

-And if you’ve ever remodeled, you know the feeling of scrambling to find how high something should be hung because you hadn’t thought about it until you’re already standing there, hammer in hand.
+And if you’ve ever remodeled, you know the feeling of scrambling to find how high something should be hung, because you hadn’t thought about it until you’re already standing there, hammer in hand.

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.